fbrv01/Path-of-Exile-macOS-logout-macro/README.md

 Even well-known streamers like Zizaran are using it.
 #### Do I need to provide my user password in script?

-It's needed because otherwise system will ask for password before terminating POE process, and You probably want it to be instant! :)
+It's needed because otherwise system will ask for a password before terminating POE process, and You probably want it to be instant! :)

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/fbrv01/)